shashank-srikant/shashank-srikant.github.io/_posts/2018-07-15-aspiring-academics.md

 I will keep adding to this list here.
 Feel free to write me an email in case you come across any more such resources.

+#### My academic statements from the time I applied to graduate schools
-- In case this is helpful, [this is my statement of purpose / SOP/ academic statement](/assets/pdf/academic_statement_of_purpose_sop_cmu.pdf) which I had submitted when applying to CMU (and from where I had an offer).
+In case this is helpful, [this is my statement of purpose / SOP/ academic statement](/assets/pdf/academic_statement_of_purpose_sop_cmu.pdf) which I had submitted when applying to CMU (and from where I had an offer).

 Note - Adding keywords like `PhD CS SOP statement of purpose sample example` so that it gets picked up search engines.

+#### Research internships for undergraduates (in the US)
 - [Ubadah Sabbagh](https://www.ubadahsabbagh.com/about.html) tweeted a [thread with links to useful summer research programs](https://twitter.com/neubadah/status/1353812419911540738) for undergrads (mostly in the US).

+- [Himanshu Ahuja](http://himahuja.com/) maintains an [excellent repository with links](https://github.com/himahuja/Research-Internships-for-Undergraduates) to undergraduate research programs in India and around the globe.

+#### <a name="faq"></a>FAQs
-- My responses to some queries I have received over email and other social media over the years.
+My responses to some queries I have received over email and other social media over the years.
     - [[email 1]](/assets/pdf/email1.txt): Thoughtful questions on the Ph.D. applications process.
 Many of my suggestions I had responded with in this email have also been iterated by Shriram in his talk since.
     - [[email 2]](/assets/pdf/email2.txt): Young researchers reaching out for summer internships.
     - [[email 3]](/assets/pdf/email3.txt): Young researchers wanting to join my lab.
     - [[email 4]](/assets/pdf/email4.txt): Young researchers wanting to work on any project with me.
-    - [[email 5]](/assets/pdf/email5.txt): Questions on how I perceive my Ph.D., education; my plans for the future.
     - [[linkedin 1]](/assets/pdf/linkedin1.txt): Can you check my CV and tell me whether I should apply for a PhD.
     - [[linkedin 2]](/assets/pdf/linkedin2.txt): MS vs. PhD
+    - [[email 5]](/assets/pdf/email5.txt): Questions on how I perceive my Ph.D., education; my plans for the future.

 ### <a name="background"></a>My background
 I did not have a great undergrad research experience.
 I wanted to, but I was too ill-equipped to learn how I could have gained quality experience.
 I had a scholarship in my junior year to do a research internship at the CS dept. of one of the IITs in India.
 While I learned a couple of things there, I knew right away it wasn't a "high quality" experience.
 My undergrad thesis experience was great - I had a great advisor, I learned a ton of things, but it didn't train me to do quality research, and I was painfully aware of this limitation.